Viewpoint

 For your users:

-- Utility they've been waiting for.
-Stablecoin holders want to spend without converting back to fiat manually, dealing with exchange delays, or incurring withdrawal fees.
-A card solves this instantly.
+1. Utility they've been waiting for.
+Stablecoin holders want to spend without thinking about conversion.
+This means no manual steps, exchange delays, or withdrawal fees.
+A card abstracts this entirely, so money moves from balance to purchase, just like any other card payment.

-- No need to split funds between crypto and fiat.
-Whether they pay with fiat or stablecoins shouldn’t depend on who’s on the other side of the transaction.
-And it shouldn’t require days of advance planning to prefund multiple accounts and wallets.
+2. No need to split funds between crypto and fiat.
+Whether they pay with fiat or stablecoins shouldn’t depend on who’s on the other side of the transaction or require days of advance planning to prefund multiple accounts and wallets.

-- Global spend.
-Stablecoins are dollar-denominated.
-Users can spend anywhere Visa/Mastercard is accepted.
+3. Global spend.
+Stablecoins are dollar-pegged.
+Users can spend most places where Visa/Mastercard is accepted.

-- New, recurring revenue per user.
-Every swipe generates interchange, additional revenue to what your program is capturing today.
+1. New, recurring revenue per user.
+Every transaction generates a share of the merchant fee from the card network, incremental revenue on top of what your program captures today.

-- The card becomes a retention mechanism.
+2. The card becomes a retention mechanism.
 A card in someone's wallet, physical or digital, is the highest-engagement touchpoint in consumer finance.
-Daily spend habits compound into a deeper, stickier relationship with your product.
+Daily spend habits compound into a deeper, more durable relationship with your product.

-- Reserve efficiency at scale.
-Programs that access direct stablecoin settlement with the networks can right-size their fiat reserves no longer held up for weekend and holiday settlement gaps.
+4. Reserve efficiency at scale.
+Programs that access direct stablecoin settlement with the networks can optimize liquidity because fiat reserves are no longer needed for weekend and holiday settlement gaps.

-- Brand reach at every swipe.
+5. Brand reach at every swipe.
 Every transaction is a branded moment.
-For crypto companies, the card is a visible signal of real-world utility.
+For crypto companies, the card signals real-world utility combined with brand recognition.

-Stablecoin card programs are the on ramp to mainstream crypto adoption because they're genuinely useful, not just because they're leveraging flashy new technology.
-Every time a user swipes a stablecoin-linked card at a coffee shop, they've proven that onchain money works in the real world.
+Stablecoin card programs are the on ramp to mainstream crypto adoption because they're genuinely useful, not just leveraging flashy new technology.
+Every time a user swipes a stablecoin-linked card at a coffee shop, it shows that onchain money works in the real world.

 Why this moment matters

-Wallet‑to‑wallet payments will continue to grow, and they should.
-But for real‑world spend at scale, cards remain essential.
+Wallet-to-wallet payments will continue to grow given their speed and efficiency2.
+But for real-world spend at scale, cards remain essential.

 Deciding to use cards solves for distribution.
-What comes next is architecture: when and how stablecoins convert, settle, and reconcile inside existing payment rails.
-That’s where the real tradeoffs begin.
+What comes next is architecture: when and how stablecoins convert, settle, and reconcile inside traditional payment rails.

 1 Stablecoins in payments: What the raw transaction numbers miss | McKinsey